 If your cat is fighting with other felines around the neighborhood or even in your home, it's can be hard to figure out the reasons for this problem behavior.
-Rule out these five common ones so you can address the situation and help your cat lead a more peaceful existence.
+Rule out these five common reasons for cats fighting so you can address the situation and help your cat lead a more peaceful existence.

 Cats are very sensitive to changes in their environment, and this includes adding a new cat or kitten in to the household.
 If you don't properly introduce the cats with lots of baby steps and positive reinforcement, you can create a conflict between the cats which may involve fighting.
 Likewise, sometimes two cats may seem to get along if one is younger, but as that cat reaches social maturity, aggression may occur on the part of the older or younger cat, or sometimes from both equally.